Ivanusic laboratory: Pain and sensory mechanisms

 NEURAL MECHANISMS OF SKELETAL PAIN

-We have shown that the periosteal, medullary and trabecular compartments of bone are all innervated by sensory neurons that are responsive to noxious chemical, mechanical and/or inflammatory stimuli, and have neurochemical phenotypes consistent with a role in nociception.
-We have been the first to document activity in the central nervous system related to stimulation of nerves in bone, and have developed animal models of inflammatory bone and joint pain that have been used to test whether peripheral application of specific drugs may be of use in the treatment of inflammatory pain.
-We are also currently using a newly developed whole animal bone-nerve preparation to study the physiology of bone marrow nociceptors and assay their response to potential therapeutics.
+We have already shown that the periosteal, medullary and trabecular compartments of bone are all innervated by sensory neurons that are responsive to noxious chemical, mechanical and/or inflammatory stimuli, and have neurochemical phenotypes consistent with a role in nociception.
+We have been among the first to document activity in the central nervous system related to stimulation of nerves in bone, and have developed animal models of inflammatory bone and joint pain that have been used to test whether peripheral application of specific drugs may be of use in the treatment of inflammatory bone pain.
+We have recently developed a highly novel in vivo electrophysiological bone-nerve preparation that allows us to record directly the physiology of bone nociceptors, and are currently the only group in the world that has the capacity to do this.